This walk is part of the trek The West Highland Way in Five Days.

 Visorando and this author cannot be held responsible in the case of accidents or problems occuring on this walk.

 There's plenty to see along the way.
-If you get to Balmaha in good time, check out the Oak Tree Inn and the St. Mocha Coffe Shop.
-Turn left along the B837 to reach Birchwood Guest Lodge in half a mile.
+As it is a long route, keep a steady pace and don't stop for long periods.
 Enjoy the route and look out for wildlife along the way.
 Don't rush, just enjoy the journey and make the most of the moment.

 This massive and unique rocky outcrop seems to appear out of nowhere on an otherwise grassy hillside.
 Situated at an elevation of 300m (984 ft), the 10m high rocks have a narrow passageway through the middle, formed during the Ice Age.